 Joico Vero K-PAK Color Intensity Color System gives hair color pros the power to create vivid, on-trend, insanely intense shades.

-If you chose to use a fashion color like blue, red, etc. you will notice a slight hue of color when in the sun.
+If you choose to use a fashion color like blue, red, etc., you will notice a slight hue of color when in the sun.
+If you want to see vivid, vibrant results when working with pastel colors, it is best to apply semi-permanent hair color on pre-lightened hair.
 These colors will not lighten your hair!
 Now, let's get to the fun part!

 4. Coloring Your Hair